Syed-Ali-Quadri/Learn-React-With-Me/README.md

-# React Day 04 - Building Reusable Components and Handling Data
+# React Day 05 - Mastering State Management with useState

-**Day's Focus:** Mastering component reusability and data display
+**Day's Focus:** Deep dive into state management using the useState hook

 **Key Learnings:**
-* Created reusable components for efficient code structure.
+* Grasped the concept of state and its role in React components.
-* Addressed the key prop warning for improved component identification.
+* Effectively used the useState hook to manage component state.
-* Dynamically rendered card components using data from props.
-* Utilized React Fragments to render multiple elements without a parent wrapper.
+* Explored basic, intermediate, and advanced use cases of useState.

 **Resources:**
 * React official documentation
-* Tailwind CSS documentation

-**This README file documents my learning progress on Day 03 of my React journey.**
+**This README file documents my learning progress on Day 05 of my React journey.**